animeshokhade/projects/quote-generator/README.md

-*plunder the penny which fetches your muse 🤔*
+*plunder the penny that fetches your muse 🤔*